CFSAN-Biostatistics/snp-pipeline/README.rst

 line options.
 In situations where additional customization is desired, the code is not highly complex and should be easy to modify as necessary.

-Two examples of using the code are provided.
+Examples of using the code are provided.
 These examples serve as both unit tests, and as examples that can be modified to work on other data sets of interest.